 The park is open year-round, providing opportunities for cross country skiing, snowshoeing, ice fishing and other winter sports.
-I want to go back to try ice climbing, which apparently involves guided hikes up the frozen falls.
-EEK!
+The falls trails are closed in winter because of icy conditions, only accessible through guided hikes.

-When visiting Ricketts Glen, camping overnight is an affordable and fun way to enjoy this beautiful area.
+When visiting Ricketts Glen State Park, camping overnight is an affordable and fun way to enjoy this beautiful area.
 The park has 120 tent and trailer campsites with showers and flush toilets.
 Some sites are available year-round.

-Ricketts Glen cabins are also available to meet a variety of camping needs, from basic to deluxe.
+Ricketts Glen State Park cabins are also available to meet a variety of camping needs, from basic to deluxe.
 Some are ADA compliant, and a few are dog friendly.

-In fact, that’s another reason Ricketts Glen is a great alternative to national parks, you can bring your dog!
+In fact, that’s another reason Ricketts Glen State Park is a great alternative to national parks, you can bring your dog!
 Most national parks do not allow dogs (except for service animals).

 Crazy story!
 I went to Ricketts Glen to see it for myself so I could write this post.
 That evening, my son got to join me — his day off from life as a camp counselor fitting with my schedule.
 YAY!
 Guess what?
 He camped at Ricketts Glen the night before I went!
 He never saw the falls, as they were there to teach kids about tent camping and stars.
 Our paths almost crossed in the Pennsylvania Mountains!
 He says it’s a great place to camp, and highly recommends it.
 No photos because he’s not allowed to take pictures of his campers with his own phone.
 Anyway… if you like to camp, this is a great spot.
 Ben approved!

-For more information on camping at Ricketts Glen, click here.
+For more information on camping at Ricketts Glen State Park, click here.

 But is it really as good as a national park?